coreruleset/website/content/blog/2018-03-14-crs-project-news-march-2018.md

 Issue #[990](https://github.com/coreruleset/coreruleset/issues/990) status : Only issue was with FTW failing tests, this has since been fixed.
 This was merged.

-CRS Summit at AppSec EU: <span class="message"><span class="content"> The proposed CRS Summit will be on July 4, 4pm in London, the closing day of the trainings, the night before the real conference starts.</span></span>
+CRS Summit at AppSec EU:

 Dune73, Tin Zaw, and csanders-git submitted CFPs to AppSec EU.